FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

 <img src="./images/problem_domain_uml.jpg" height="320" alt="Problem Domain UML">

+Each user of the app can attend several lectures, either as the Host or as an Attendee.
+Aditionally, attendees can ask questions in a specific lecture and vote on other existing questions, asked by other attendees.

 ## Architecture and Design

 The architecture of a software system encompasses the set of key decisions about its overall organization.